2018-2019 Goodguys 1969 Ford GRT-100 Giveaway.

 **This contest is brought to you by Goodguys.

-The winner shall be responsible to accept the contest prize “AS IS” and to drive and/or transport the prize from the 22nd Goodguys PPG Nationals (on or about July 14, 2019) in Columbus, Ohio.
+The winner shall be responsible for accepting the contest prize “AS IS” and to drive or transport the award from the 22nd Goodguys PPG Nationals (on or about July 14, 2019) in Columbus, Ohio.

 This Ford contest ends June 4, 2019

 About Ford Motor Company

-Ford Motor Company of Canada, was founded back in 1904 for the sole purpose of selling automobiles to the British Empire and of course in Canada.
-It was originally known back then as Wagon Works in Walkerville Ontario ( now is Windsor Ontario).
+Ford Motor Company of Canada was founded back in 1904 for the sole purpose of selling automobiles to the British Empire and, of course, in Canada.
+It was initially known back then as Wagon Works in Walkerville, Ontario ( now is Windsor Ontario).

 The Founder was a Mr. Gordon McGregor, who helped found a group of investors to start producing.

-The Ford Motor Company of Canada was not a subsidiary or a branch plant of Ford Motor Company – rather, it was a separate organization altogether
+The Ford Motor Company of Canada was not a subsidiary or a branch plant of Ford Motor Company – instead, it was a separate organization altogether.

-Model C was the first car to be produced in Canada, in the autumn of 1904.
-The first year it only produced 110 cars.
+Model C was the first car to be produced in Canada in the autumn of 1904.
+The first year it only produced 110 vehicles.

 Car Sales grew after World War Twp.
 The new Canadian assembly was opened in Oakville, Ontario, and then in 1967 opened up another plant in Talbotville, Ontario.